anampc/anampc.github.io/_posts/2024-01-12-Pocillopora_notebook.md

 - [Colonies at ERL](https://drive.google.com/drive/folders/1DVAJjtU3-ffxm8QJQ5SMDnr3m29isX7y?usp=drive_link)

 * 2024-04-01: Colony P.cla 855 was fragged since it continued to lose tissue on the margins of the cold spot.
-Fragments moved to quarantine in the glass tanks
+Fragments moved to quarantine in the glass tanks (Ben and Anthony)

+* 2024-04-02: Colonies P.cla 850 and 893 were moved to a glass tank each and light was reduced from 175 PAR to 125 (Anthony).